Set up a hybrid high performance computing (HPC) cluster with Microsoft HPC Pack and on-demand Azure compute nodes

 Use Microsoft HPC Pack 2012 R2 and Azure to set up a small, hybrid high performance computing (HPC) cluster.
-The cluster will consist of an on-premises head node (a computer running the Windows Server operating system and HPC Pack) and some compute nodes you deploy on-demand as worker role instances in an Azure cloud service.
+The cluster shown in this article consists of an on-premises HPC Pack head node and some compute nodes you deploy on-demand in an Azure cloud service.
 You can then run compute jobs on the hybrid cluster.

-This tutorial shows one approach, sometimes called cluster "burst to the cloud," to use scalable, on-demand compute resources in Azure to run compute-intensive applications.
+This tutorial shows one approach, sometimes called cluster "burst to the cloud," to use scalable, on-demand Azure resources to run compute-intensive applications.

 - Azure subscription - If you don't have an Azure subscription, you can create a free account in just a couple of minutes.

-An on-premises computer running Windows Server 2012 R2 or Windows Server 2012 - This computer will be the head node of the HPC cluster.
+An on-premises computer running Windows Server 2012 R2 or Windows Server 2012 - Use this computer as the head node of the HPC cluster.
 If you aren't already running Windows Server, you can download and install an evaluation version.

 - The computer must be joined to an Active Directory domain.
-For a test scenario with a fresh installation of Windows Server, you can add the Active Directory Domain Services server role and promote the head node computer as a domain controller in a new domain forest (see the documentation for Windows Server).
+For test purposes, you can configure the head node computer as a domain controller.
+To add the Active Directory Domain Services server role and promote the head node computer as a domain controller, see the documentation for Windows Server.